martinjc/introduction-to-linux-command-line/course/README.md

 Use of the shell is fundamental to using a wide range of other powerful tools.
 This lesson will start you on a path towards using these resources effectively.

-These notes contain information on how to ..., including:

-1. do this thing
-2. do the other thing
-3. do something else

-?> In order complete all the tasks in this handout, you will also need to refer to the following documentation: [Computing Facilities in Cardiff School of Computer Science & Informatics](http://docs.cs.cf.ac.uk/notes/school-computing-facilities/)
+?> In order complete all the tasks in this lesson, you will also need to refer to the following documentation: [Computing Facilities in Cardiff School of Computer Science & Informatics](http://docs.cs.cf.ac.uk/notes/school-computing-facilities/)

 &nbsp;